 Once constant bubbles are present, it means that the water is hot enough.
 Seal both glass chambers together.
 Afterwards, you will notice that the water will slowly transfer from the lower bowl to the upper glass.
 This is due to vapor pressure – since the air on the bottom part of the brewer begins to expand, it will push the water upwards to make space.

-When most of the water is already above, it is time to brew the coffee.
+When most of the water is already above level, it is time to brew the coffee.
 Adjust the heat to medium and add your coffee.
 Fold it at least for times to ensure that all the grounds are evenly saturated.
 This is how blooming is done if you're using the siphon brewer.

 Set your timer for one minute and thirty seconds.
 On the forty-five second mark, stir the coffee about four times using a butter knife or a bamboo paddle.